kkj9333/Virtual-Box/README_en-us.md

 - Support simple custom virtual backpack expansion cost calculation formula;
 - Support OP management to check other people's virtual backpacks;
 - Support sharing virtual backpacks with other players;
-- Open virbox with the specified item
+- Open virbox with the specified item;
+- Automatic sorting and sorting of virtual backpacks;
 ### Possible features:
-- Automatic sorting and sorting of virtual backpacks;
+- Automatic sorting and sorting of Player's Inventory;
 - Item consolidation